sandypockets/extra/README.md

 * Users can write, edit and delete (their own) stories
 * Users can comment on stories
 * Users can favourite stories
+* Users can see which stories have been favourited be other users
 * Users can filter stories by topic
 * Rich Text Editor for writing stories or comments